osilander/bacterial-genomics-intro/ngs-tools/index.rst

 ..
 Tip::
    #.
 Ask yourself what ``rm`` means in the above command.
 Why should you be careful when using this command?
    #.
 The name ``Miniconda3-latest-Linux-x86_64.sh`` is quite long, will take you a while to type out, and you will be prone to making mistakes when typing it.
-What should you do instead of typing the full name?
+What should you do instead of typing the full name (after you have downloaded it)?

 ..
 Note::